congenial-acorn/EDAutoMission/README.md

 ## Roadmap/Plans
 (Subject to change, though if its possible by my knowledge it will be added)
-  - Have a GUI and standalone application
-    - User input of Tesseract binary file path
-    - User selection of Horizons/Odyssey
   - Add configurations for missions of other commodities/types
   - Horizons support (in progress)
   - Extend support to aspect ratios other than 16:9 (in testing)